 Caffe Gian Mario

-As soon as you enter, Caffe Gian Mario will conjure images of a stereotypical family-owned Italian restaurant.
+Caffe Gian Mario conjures memories of a stereotypical family-owned Italian restaurant.
 A charming man in his 70s, wearing a finely cut wool jacket and a smile on his face that hints of a life well lived, is usually in charge of greeting and seating guests.
 The service staff, most of whom are also Italian, scurry around and shout half-uttered words to one another over the cramped tables.
 Despite the seeming chaos, food arrives quickly at Caffe Gian Mario.

-The wallet-friendly Italian staples, while not earth-shattering in flavor or appearance, are prepared simply and well.
-The highlight is the pasta carbonara (€6), which, the waiter hastens to declare, is strictly the no-cream variety, made with eggs, parmesan, guanciale, and black pepper over spaghetti.
-You're probably better off skipping the unremarkable pizzas, and going straight for the desserts, of which the cannoli (€3) is the best.
+The wallet-friendly Italian staples, while by no means earth-shattering in flavor or appearance, are prepared simply and well.
+The highlight is the pasta carbonara (€6), which, the waiter hastens to declare, is strictly the no-cream variety, made with eggs, pecorino, guanciale, and black pepper over spaghetti.
+You're probably better off skipping the unremarkable pizzas and going straight for the desserts, of which the cannoli (€3) is the best.
 Caffe Gian Mario also serves breakfast—it's a modest affair, but the lively atmosphere carries over to the morning.

 The crowd is a mix of tourists, local Italians, and Hungarian partons.
-Reservations are a must, and note that they close at 4 p.m. on Saturdays.
+Reservation is a must, and note that they close at 4 p.m. on Saturdays.